doanduyhai/azure-springboot-config/README.md

 # A. Overview

 This library allows any Spring Boot application to retrieve its properties from Azure Key Vault and/or Azure Storage table.
 The advantage of this library is that is does not require any authentication secret or password (**passwordless properties retrieval**).
-Rather, the library retrieves at **runtime** all necessary credentials to access the key vault/azure tables using Azure Managed Identity
+Rather, the library retrieves at **runtime** all necessary credentials to access the key vault/azure tables using Azure User Assigned Managed Identity (**MSI**)

 Consequently, the clear pre-requisites are:

 1. you have to deploy the Spring Boot application on either Azure Container Instances(ACI), VMs or Azure Kubernetes Service (AKS)
+2. you have to create an User Assigne Managed Identity
-2. you have to configure correct **Access Policy** on the key vault to the MSI assigned to your VMs, AKS or ACI
+3. you have to configure correctly **Access Policy** on the key vault to the MSI assigned to your VMs, AKS or ACI

-> Note: this library is inspired by https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot/src/main/java/com/microsoft/azure/keyvault/spring but it does not support multiple key vault and adds the support for Azure table.
-Also this library only support authentication using MSI which is the most secured way to retrieve secrets in Azure
+> Note: this library is inspired by https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot/src/main/java/com/microsoft/azure/keyvault/spring but it does not support multiple key vaults and adds the support for Azure table.
+Also this library only supports authentication using MSI which is the most secured way to retrieve secrets in Azure

 # B. Concept